herbowicz/deno/README.md

 deno task dev
 ```

-This starts Meet Me service in your local machine.
+This starts Deno Dev service in your local machine.

 ## Testing